Rosa Waugh Hobhouse: Teaching in Cardiff

-Living and Working in London’s East End
+Living and working in London’s East End

-Rosa’s first job was as a Superintendent at an East London Summer Vacation Play Centre, attached to Highway School in the parish of St George in the East, now part of Stepney.
-There were just Rosa and two other helpers to cope with the two to three hundred children that attended each session.
+Rosa Waugh’s first job was as a Superintendent at an East London Summer Vacation Play Centre, attached to Highway School in the parish of St George in the East, now part of Stepney.
+There were just Rosa and two other helpers to cope with the 200-300 children that attended each session.
 Here Rosa began to learn about the lives of those ‘ensnarled by poverty’ which stunted the growth of many of the children who attended the play centre through a protein lacking diet, and robbed many of their younger siblings of their lives.

 When the Summer Vacation Play Centre job ended Rosa resolved to stay living and working in the East End.
 With her meagre earnings Rosa rented a series of rooms locally.
 Over the next few years she took a series of part-time jobs, such as Superintendent at Dining Centres and evening recreation schools for children, and as a teacher of drawing at the Dame School run by the ‘indefatigable Miss Lavinia Botterill’, and at Myrtle Street Central School; as well as doing voluntary work with various Distress and Care Committees, at a local Juvenile Labour exchange and with the newly formed Probation Service.
 For a few months she was a Quaker chaplain - to Nellie Best imprisoned for six months in Holloway Prison for anti-conscription activities.

 Upon her return to London in 1913 Rosa began to regularly attend Quaker meetings; firstly at the main London Friends’ meeting venue at Devonshire House, Bishopsgate and then locally in Hoxton.
 Whilst living in Cardiff Rosa had occasionally attended Quaker meetings; a part of her questioning of institutional Christianity.
 For Rosa it was not enough to preach social justice in sermons and books without taking some practical steps towards creating a more egalitarian society.
 Thus she had found herself drawn towards the Quaker’s call to live a life of peace, simplicity and equality.
-Inspired by George Lansbury’s editorials in the Daily Herald, in 1914 Hobhouse also joined the Independent Labour Party and was soon regularly speaking at Labour meetings.
+Inspired by George Lansbury’s editorials in the Daily Herald, in 1914 Rosa Waugh also joined the Independent Labour Party and was soon regularly speaking at Labour meetings.
 Indeed in 1915 she was described as ‘one of the most promising of the women of the Independent Labour Party’.

-In 1914 Hobhouse met Muriel Lester and Mary Hughes who became lifelong friends and co-dedicatees to her vision of a society based on Christ’s message of universal love and one which had no division on the basis of class, gender, race or nation.
+In 1914 Waugh met Muriel Lester and Mary Hughes who became lifelong friends and co-dedicatees to her vision of a society based on Christ’s message of universal love and one which had no division on the basis of class, gender, race or nation.
 Initially the three lived and worked together towards their shared goal of social equality.
 In February 1915 Hobhouse and Hughes moved into the two tiny attic bedrooms above the main meeting space of Lester’s newly founded community settlement of Kingsley Hall in Bow.
 Lester lived close by.
 Kingsley Hall was an ambitious enterprise that offered support and varied opportunities to the local Bow community with a Montessori inspired nursery school, a men’s school, a lunchtime restaurant for working women and evening activities.